terbo/node-signal-monitor/README.md

 install pcap:
-node_pcap requires the LTS version of nodejs - 10.16.3.
+node_pcap requires libpcap-dev for pcap.h, and the LTS version of nodejs - 10.16.3.
-Using `n` is recommended to manage multiple installed
-versions of npm.
+Using `n` is recommended to manage multiple installed versions of npm.

 ```text
 npm install -g n